 May 14, 2015|

-Travel expert, Izabela Zielinska tells us how to visit both the Colombian Amazon and Peruvian Amazon.
+The Travel expert, Izabela Zielinska tells us how to visit both the Colombian Amazon and Peruvian Amazon

-Who wouldn’t like to experience the natural beauty of the Amazon rainforest and explore one of the largest ecosystems on Earth full of thousands of plants, animals and wildlife?
-If you’re considering traveling to the Amazon and want a unique experience, make sure to visit both the Colombian and Peruvian Amazon, the perfect combination tour.
+Who wouldn’t like to experience the natural beauty of the Amazon rainforest?
+Who does not dream about exploring one of the largest ecosystems on Earth full of plants, animals, and wildlife?
+Therefore, if you’re considering traveling to the jungle in South America make sure to visit the Amazon (both Colombian and Peruvian).

 “In the rainforest, no niche lies unused.
 No emptiness goes unfilled.
 No gasp of sunlight goes untapped.
 In a million vest pockets, a million life forms quietly tick. no other place on earth feels so lush.”